FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Follow and challenge friends=Description of mobile app. (http://lichess.org/mobile)

-Available in 80+ languages!=Description of mobile app. (http://lichess.org/mobile)
+Available in 80 languages!=Description of mobile app.
+The number is goind to be between 80 and 100. (http://lichess.org/mobile)

 Lichess mobile=Description of mobile app. (http://lichess.org/mobile)